by Hanks Realty Group

 Clutter is anything that no longer earns its keep in your home.
 If it does not serve your current life, it is squatting.
 And in 2026, we are done negotiating with squatters.

-If you have not used it in a year, worn it in two, or remembered you owned it until this exact moment - it is on thin ice.
+If you haven’t used it in a year, worn it in two, or remembered you owned it until this exact moment—it’s on thin ice.
+Chunk it!!

 Step 2: The Three-Pile Rule (No Fourth Pile Allowed)